-A bank's earnings performance has an effect on its long-term survivability.
-Earnings may be retained by the bank, increasing its capital cushion, or be used to deal with problematic loans, likely making the bank better prepared to withstand financial shocks.
-Losses, on the other hand, diminish a bank's ability to do those things.
+How profitable a bank is affects its long-term survivability.
+Earnings can be retained by the bank, giving a boost to its capital cushion, or be used to deal with problematic loans, potentially making the bank more resilient in times of trouble.
+However, banks that are losing money have less ability to do those things.

-Return on equity, calculated by dividing net income (profit, essentially) by the total amount of equity, is one important way to measure a bank's earnings.
-The most recent annualized quarterly return on equity for Northeast Bank was 11.76 percent, above the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (profit, essentially) by the total amount of equity, is one key measure of a bank's earnings.
+The most recent annualized quarterly return on equity for Northeast Bank was 11.60 percent, above the national average of 8.10 percent.

-The bank reported net income of $7.9 million on total equity of $137.6 million for the twelve months ended June 30, 2017.
-The bank had an annualized return on average assets, or ROA, of 1.51 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank reported net income of $16.0 million on total equity of $145.8 million.
+The bank had an annualized return on average assets, or ROA, of 1.54 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.